ericsun153/Illuminating_US_Outage_Landscape/README.md

 The dataset provides information on major power outages in the continental United States.
 It includes details such as the year, month, U.S. state, postal code, NERC (North American Electric Reliability Corporation) region, climate region, cause category, outage duration, electricity demand loss, customers affected, and various economic and demographic characteristics of the affected states.

+Number of Rows in the Dataset: 1534 rows.

 ## Question Identification
 As a result, we are able to trigger our research question: *How do demographic factors of West Coast states influence the duration and affecting range of power outages, and what mitigation strategies can be employed to reduce the risk of outages in these regions?*